Projects

 U.S. Department of Health and Human Services, Administration for Children and Families, Office of Planning, Research, and Evaluation

-The Head Start REACH project is examining the ERSEA approaches that Head Start programs use to engage Head Start-eligible families experiencing adversities.
-Adversities is a broad term that refers to a wide range of circumstances or events that pose a threat to a child’s or caregiver’s physical or psychological well-being.
+The Head Start REACH project examined the ERSEA approaches that Head Start programs use to engage Head Start-eligible families experiencing adversities.
+Adversities is a broad term that refers to a wide range of circumstances or events that pose a threat to a child's or caregiver's physical or psychological well-being.
 Common examples of adversities include (but are not limited to) poverty, homelessness, foster care or child welfare system involvement, and substance use.

 Related Staff